Tim Flock: Labor union

 In his final race before "retiring" Flock was disqualified and banned from NASCAR as a result of "having too much solder on his carburetor screw" which was illegal.
 This was widely known by the public to be retaliation by NASCAR management for Flock's support of a NASCAR driver's union.
 Like Curtis Turner, he faced a life ban from NASCAR.
 Flock continued to race under other sanctioning bodies, including the Midwest Association for Race Cars, competing in the 100 mi event on the dirt at Lakewood Speedway, Georgia, in October 1961, where he finished second.
 He also raced at a United States Auto Club event in Concord, North Carolina, in 1963.
+He was reinstated to NASCAR competition in 1966.

 Flock was employed by the Ford Motor Company to entertain customers at track events.
-He was reinstated to NASCAR competition in 1966.

 Later years

 In 1959, he was hired by Charlotte Motor Speedway to work in various roles, including public relations and ticket sales.

 His last race was the Battle of the NASCAR Legends race at Charlotte Motor Speedway in 1991.
 The race featured such drivers as Cale Yarborough, Junior Johnson, Pete Hamilton, and Donnie Allison.
 The winner was Elmo Langley, beating Yarborough to the line by about 3 ft on the last lap.
 He finished 10th out of 22 drivers.